EPA ID: PAD047726161

 - In November 1998, EPA issued a Record of Decision (ROD) which specified the technical details of the preferred cleanup alternative.
 The selected remedy included excavation and removal of remaining buried containers, aeration and treatment of contaminated soil “hot spots,” on-going ground water extraction and treatment, installation of additional monitoring wells, continued point-of-use treatment of residential wells, and studies to determine the applicability of phytoremediation.

-- From July 2001 through May 2002, the OU1 PRPs conducted upgrades to the ground water extraction and treatment system outlined in the ROD, including air stripping for volatile organic compounds (VOCs) and precipitation for inorganic elements (metals).
+- From July 2001 through May 2002, the OU1 PRPs conducted upgrades to the ground water extraction and treatment system outlined in the ROD, including air stripping for VOCs and precipitation for inorganic elements (metals).
+The system continues to collect and treat contaminated ground water.

 - Hazardous substances detected at the Site and subject to cleanup standards include numerous VOCs and metals.